 Most of Spotify’s revenue is derived from the paid subscriptions.

-The company offers a single subscription, a family subscription, and a bundled subscription with the meditation app Headspace.
+The company offers a single, family, and bundled subscription with the meditation app Headspace.

 Its premium subscriptions are responsible for around 91% of the total revenues that Spotify brings in each year.

-The family plan allows for 6 people in the same household for a monthly fee of $14.99.
+The family plan allows 6 people in the same household for a monthly fee of $14.99.